diabeig/PharmaLedger-SmartContract/README.md

 **Features**

-NFT-based License Verification: Ensures that all parties involved in the manufacturing, transportation, and sale of pharmaceutical products are certified and compliant with regulatory standards.
+- NFT-based License Verification: Ensures that all parties involved in the manufacturing, transportation, and sale of pharmaceutical products are certified and compliant with regulatory standards.

-Automated Payments: Facilitates seamless and transparent financial transactions between manufacturers, transporters, distributors, and pharmacies.
+- Automated Payments: Facilitates seamless and transparent financial transactions between manufacturers, transporters, distributors, and pharmacies.

-Real-time Tracking: Tracks the movement of goods through the supply chain, providing stakeholders with up-to-date information on the location and status of their products.
+- Real-time Tracking: Tracks the movement of goods through the supply chain, providing stakeholders with up-to-date information on the location and status of their products.

 **Technology Stack**

-Solidity: Smart contract programming language.
+- **Solidity**: Smart contract programming language.

-Remix IDE: Web-based IDE for Ethereum development.
+- **Remix IDE**: Web-based IDE for Ethereum development.

-MetaMask: Ethereum wallet for interacting with the blockchain.
+- **MetaMask**: Ethereum wallet for interacting with the blockchain.

-Sepolia Testnet: Ethereum test network for deploying and testing contracts.
+- **Sepolia Testnet**: Ethereum test network for deploying and testing contracts.

 **Getting Started**

 Prerequisites

-Install MetaMask for your browser.
+1. Install MetaMask for your browser.

-Access to Remix IDE.
+2. Access to Remix IDE.

 **Setup**

-Open Remix IDE in your web browser.
+1. Open Remix IDE in your web browser.

-Connect Remix to your MetaMask wallet.
+2. Connect Remix to your MetaMask wallet.

-Set the MetaMask network to Sepolia Testnet.
+3. Set the MetaMask network to Sepolia Testnet.

 **Deployment**

-Load the smart contract in Remix IDE.
+1. Load the smart contract in Remix IDE.

-Compile the contract using the Remix compiler.
+3. Compile the contract using the Remix compiler.

-Deploy the contract from Remix by selecting the "Injected Web3" environment, which uses your MetaMask connection.
+5. Deploy the contract from Remix by selecting the "Injected Web3" environment, which uses your MetaMask connection.